justin24706/utar---apt/README.md

 ## Disclaimer

 This is an **unofficial** student project and is not affiliated with, endorsed by, or connected to Universiti Tunku Abdul Rahman (UTAR) in any way.
+The UTAR name and logo are used solely to identify compatibility with UTAR's grading system and remain the property of Universiti Tunku Abdul Rahman.
 All calculations are for reference only — always verify with your official academic transcript.

-The UTAR name and logo are used solely to identify compatibility with UTAR's grading system and are the property of Universiti Tunku Abdul Rahman.
-This project is not affiliated with or endorsed by UTAR.

 ---